• Skip to primary navigation

 Servings Per Container30

-Nutrition Per Scoop10 calories, 3g carbs, <1g protein, 0g fat
+Nutrition Per Scoop25 calories, 4g carbs, 1g protein, 0 g fat

-Available FlavorsOriginal, Wildberry, Lemon Lime, Strawberry Lemonade, Raw
+Available FlavorsOriginal, Cucumber Lime, Wildberry, Lemon Lime, Strawberry Lemonade, Pineapple Mango, Chocolate, Raw (unflavored & unsweetened)

-Field of Greens’s formula is a proprietary blend of real, freeze-dried fruits and veggies.
-This means it’s filled with vitamins and nutrients like iron, potassium, magnesium, vitamin A, and vitamin C which all come straight from the fruits and veggies.
+Field of Greens’s formula is a proprietary blend of real, freeze-dried fruits and veggies rather than isolated extracts.
+This means it’s filled with vitamins and minerals like iron, potassium, magnesium, vitamin A, and vitamin C, all of which come directly from whole-food sources.
+The formula is designed to deliver broad nutrition support using recognizable ingredients instead of heavily processed compounds.

 [Related: Best Fruit and Vegetable Supplements]